rafaelbasile/bratzsoft.com/README.md

 Contributions closed for now.
 Fork if wanted, but be aware that this can be decommissioned without further notice
 # How to Install

+# How to Upgrade Packages
+Under the virtual environment, at the root of the project run: python upgrade_pip.py

 ## Requirements

 ## License